 Let’s look at the purpose of title companies, then get into what they can do for you as an investor.

 A title company looks over the title history of a property to ensure that when title is transferred (property bought or sold), all liens and other claims of ownership from past owners are taken care of and removed.
 Liens can include past due property taxes, unpaid contractor fees, etc.

-Title companies also ensure their work.
+Title companies also insure their work.
 The insurance covers problems and legal fees that arise if there were still liens or claims of ownership that weren’t taken care of.

 Lastly, once the transaction is complete, they put your name on the title.